 I still clearly remember getting the call from the reporter looking to fact check our information before writing the announcement.
 It was the New York Times and they were calling to ask about our wedding.
 Had we made it in?
 We had just about, but we still had a few steps to take in order to ensure it would be published.

 But first, let’s rewind.
-We followed a specific process in order to make it happen.
+Here are the specific steps we took in order to make it happen.

 These are the steps we took (read or watch):

-It all starts with the announcement submission.
-We found it on their site and made sure to follow all of the specific instructions.
+1. It all starts with the announcement submission.
+Fill out this form on their site and made sure to follow all of the specific instructions.

-One important thing to note is to submit a photo where your eyes are aligned.
-We also read previous announcements so we knew the wording they used and how to phrase our submission.
-If it is published, they will write their own version but you do draft an announcement when submitting it.
+3. Read announcements in the paper so you know how to word and phrase your submission.
+If it is published, they will write their own version but you do need to draft an announcement when submitting it.

-Know in advance that everything will be fact-checked, so inform your parents or anyone else in the announcement that they may receive a call to verify the information.
+4. Know that everything will be fact-checked.
+Inform your parents or anyone else in the announcement that they may receive a call to verify the information.

-So those are the steps we took!
+Those are the steps we took – and it worked!
 We closely followed directions and did our research.
 It was still a BIG surprise when they called!
 And now a very fond memory.
 Check it out here!